 Prior to his run for president, Trump spent years attacking President Barack Obama for golfing and taking vacations while in office.

 But more than four months into his term, Trump has visited more golf courses at a faster clip than his three most recent predecessors, according to The New York Times.
-Politifact reports that at this point in his presidency, Obama had gone golfing once, while Trump has golfed at least 15 times.
+Politifact reports that at this point in his presidency, Obama had gone golfing 11 time, while Trump has golfed at least 21 times.

 The precise number of times Trump has played golf isn't known, however.
 His administration has tried to hide Trump's activity, keeping his traveling press pool away and often refusing to confirm whether he has played golf.
 Instead, social media has become a source of crowd-sourced reporting into the president's whereabouts.